noops-challenge/pathbot/PathbotPy/README.md

     """
 ```

-Secondly, you need a callable that will accept the `map` object.
+#### A few more things to note about `Map` object

+The entire state of the game can be determined from the `Map` object.
+Here are the attributes to help you determine that:

+- `map.rover_position`: Coordinates of the rover's current position
+- `map.exit_found`: Boolean indicating whether the rover has reached launchpad destination.
+- `map.exit_distance`: Number of moves to get to exit, disregarding obstacles
+- `map.exit_direction`: One of `["N","S","E","W","NW","NE","SE","SW"]`, indicating direction of exit
+- `map.move_successful`: Boolean indicating whether the most recent move was successful

+Also, you can index the map with coordinates (not indices) like so: `region = Map[x,y]`.
+Therefore, you never have to directly access `map.matrix` and deal with 2 dimensional array/list and indices.
+However, you are always free to do so.

+#### Creating a `solve` function

+As mentioned, all you need to integrate your solver is a callable.
 After every instruction to move the rover, the callable will be called, and the map will be passed to it.
-It is expected that the callable will return one of the characters [W,A,S,D] to indicate the next direction the rover should move in.
+It is expected that the callable will return one of the characters [W,A,S,D] to indicate the next instruction for the rover.
 In addition, if the callable returns Q, the game will end.

-To illustrate let's create a solver function in a `solver.py` file:
+To illustrate, let's create a `solve` function in a `solver.py` file:

 ```
     def solve(map):